 10 Best Digital PR Tools for 2026 (Free & Paid)

 Digital PR combines traditional public relations with SEO.
 The goal: earn media coverage that drives both brand awareness and high-authority backlinks.
-Here are the 10 best tools for the job.
+This hub is the index page for our digital PR tool research: every tool below links out to its full review, pricing breakdown, alternatives list, and head-to-head matchups.

 Quick comparison